Frequently Asked Questions - Teddy Bear Repairs

 8) Repair original musical boxes, growlers or squeakers, although these can usually be replaced with new ones - many of the original tunes are still available in the musical boxes.
 PLEASE BE AWARE THAT TODAY'S GROWLERS DO NOT HAVE AS DEEP A TONE AS THE OLD TYPE AND THEREFORE DO NOT SOUND THE SAME!
 Unfortunately this is a 'fact of life' and nothing can be done about it.

-Patch modern plush fabric toys or teddies that are not made of mohair
+Patch or repair plush fabric toys or teddies (usually from the 1970s on) that are not made of mohair

 and require major bald areas to be covered in fur fabric.